-- 6.7.4 Ensure that the fan speed increases to full speed. - 6.7.5 When the temperature reaches the control setting, check that the Main Burner cycles ON and OFF, at approximately 75 to 120 seconds.
+- 6.7.4 Ensure that the Air Circulation Fan speed increases to full speed. - 6.7.5 When the temperature reaches the control setting, check that the Main Burner cycles ON and OFF, at intervals of approximately 75 to 120 seconds and that the fan speed decreases.